Distinguished Artist Series

 Please click on the image to enlarge it.

-Introduction to the book The Paynes, Edgar and Elsie: American Artists:
+the book The Paynes, Edgar and Elsie: American Artists:

 Among California artists, Edgar Alwin Payne and his wife, Elsie Palmer Payne, have been accorded unequal recognition.
 Each created a body of work that is distinct, original, and thoroughly professional, yet Edgar earned for himself an established place as a leader of the California landscape painters while his wife's work has been largely ignored.
 The reason for this may be that Elsie, throughout her life, was far more active in promoting her husband's work than her own.
 But even more important is the fact that while Edgar's paintings fitted right into the mainstream of the Southern California plein air landscape tradition, rising indeed to the very height of that genre, Elsie's work, by contrast, was not focused primarily on nature, but rather on the people around her, and thus lay outside the dominant style of the region.